MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 In the JavaScript, there is a created *paragraph* element with some text in it.

 When the user click the button, the `function addChildren() {}` will be getting called.
-It will append a new child element which is the paragraph at the run time, if there is no any existing child element.
-If there is at least one child, then it won't append the paragraph at all.
+If there is no any existing child element in the *parent*, the function will append a new child element which is the paragraph to the *parent* at the run time.
+Otherwise it won't append the paragraph at all.

-To check for the child elements we are going to create another function called `function hasChildElements(parent) {}`

 ```javascript